wayneIBM/vpc-on-classic/vpc-responsibilities.md

 ### VPC Workloads

 IBM's responsibilities:
-- Provide a suite of tools to automate VPC workload creation, such as the [IBM Cloud Terraform](https://ibm-cloud.github.io/tf-ibm-docs/index.html) Provider.
+- Provide a suite of tools to automate VPC workload creation, such as the [IBM Cloud Terraform](https://ibm-cloud.github.io/tf-ibm-docs/index.html){: external} Provider.
 - Provide private network access to OS-based update repositories.

 Your responsibilities: